citizensadvice/capybara_accessible_selectors/README.md

 Checks if a page has a set of validation errors.
 This will fail if the page does not have the exact set of errors.

 - `&block` - this takes a block.
-In the block each validation error expection should be added using the following DSL:
+In the block each validation error exception should be added using the following DSL:

 ```ruby
 expect(page).to have_validation_errors do